-Mrs Christophers and Miss Rickards oversee and monitor the well-being and academic progress of all pupils in the year.
-The Deputy Heads of Year 8, Miss McNabb and Miss Russ, assist Mrs Christophers and Miss Rickards in their role.
+Ms Emma Rickards will oversee and monitor the well-being and academic progress of all pupils in the year.
+The Assistant Heads of Year 8, Miss Hannah Russ and Mrs Maliha Miah will support Ms Rickards in her role.

 Nurse